19 Great Inventions That Revolutionized History and Changed the World

 13. Refrigerator – Beating the Heat

-According to the report of 2009 by the U.S Department of energy, 99% of US homes have at least one refrigerator.
-This statistic itself is representative of the popularity of the refrigerator in the modern world.
-The great invention helps keep perishable food products fresh much longer.
+According to the report of 2009 by the U.S. Department of energy, 99% of US homes have at least one refrigerator.
+This statistic itself is representative of the popularity of refrigerators in the modern world.
+The great invention helps keep perishable food products fresh for much longer.

 However, the first refrigerator to be manufactured for widespread use was the General Electric “Monitor-Top” refrigerator of 1927.
 While it helped to rev up industrial processes initially, it became an industry itself later on.

 14. Telegraph (1830-1840) – The Communication Device that Introduced the Morse Code